Choosing between a mid-size or compact crossover can be confusing.

 Both the Honda CR-V and HR-V are relatively popular and for good reason.
 We wouldn’t hesitate to recommend either of these crossovers to our friends and family.

-As for the HR-V, it has limited powertrain offerings, which is certainly a downside, but the tiny four-pot still makes decent power, returns good fuel economy and is reasonably refined.
+As for the HR-V, the tiny four-pot still makes decent power, returns good fuel economy and is reasonably refined.
 The most important thing is that the HR-V is now available with many of the same safety features as the CR-V, so the gap between them is very small now.

-If you need more space and want something reliable to get you to and from work, the CR-V with the 2.4-liter engine will be well suited to you.
+If you need more space and want something reliable to get you to and from work, the CR-V will be well suited to you.
 If you don’t need the extra room, you can save quite a bit of money by opting for the much smaller HR-V without making too much of a compromise on tech and features.